Measures#

 Alignment with the Classification of environmental protection activities

-The EPEA categorises activities using the Classification of environmental protection activities (CEPA 2000, Table 6).
-The proposed classification of Measures using the mainKeyTypeOfMeasure value (Table 5) is not based on the CEPA 2000 classification.
+The EPEA categorises activities using the Classification of environmental protection activities (CEPA 2000, Table 28).
+The proposed classification of Measures using the mainKeyTypeOfMeasure value (Table 21) is not based on the CEPA 2000 classification.

 Note also that CEPA strictly covers Environmental Protection (preventing pollution and degradation) and excludes Resource Management (saving water or energy), which falls under CReMA([8]) (Classification of Resource Management Activities).

-Nevertheless, it seems to be possible to map most of the mainKeyTypeOfMeasure classes to a primary CEPA 2000 class (Table 7).
+Nevertheless, it seems to be possible to map most of the mainKeyTypeOfMeasure classes to a primary CEPA 2000 class (Table 29).

 The mapping and post-classification can be done by the Commission, using the reported data per Measure, to analyse and aggregate the data according CEPA classes, if that is required.

-Annex - Simplified classification of measures – 4ᵗʰ cycle
+Simplified classification of measures – 4th cycle#

 This annex presents the mainKeyTypeOfMeasure, a simplified classification of measures that consolidates and replaces the basicMeasureType and the keyTypeOfMeasure classifications used in the 3rd cycle.